christianwach/civicrm-wp-member-sync/readme.txt

 Keep WordPress users in sync with CiviCRM memberships by granting either a role or capabilities to users with that membership.

 == Description ==

 CiviCRM WordPress Member Sync keeps a WordPress user in sync with a CiviCRM membership by granting either a role or capabilities to a WordPress user who has that membership.
 This enables you to have, among other things, members-only content on your website that is only accessible to current members as defined by the membership types and status rules that you set up in CiviCRM.

+This plugin requires a minimum of WordPress 3.9 and CiviCRM 4.6-alpha.
+Please refer to the installation page for configuration instructions as well as for how to use this plugin with versions of CiviCRM prior to 4.6-alpha.

 This plugin is in active development.
 For feature requests and bug reports, please visit the GitHub repo at https://github.com/christianwach/civicrm-wp-member-sync

 == Installation ==